 Here are a few things to consider when walking through a potential home:

 - What sort of upgrades will the home need to suit my needs?
 And added cost?

 - Which stores and services are conveniently located near the home?

 - How long is the commute to work?

-Your Real Estate Agent can identify sources of this information.
+Your Realtor can identify sources of this information.

 Congratulations!
 You’ve found a home that you love and want to submit an offer.
 Make sure you’ve got these things covered first: